Gay Travel Guide Koyasan: 120 holy temples of Japanese Buddhism at Mount Kõya | Wakayama Prefecture

 Pictures of Danjo Garan (壇上伽藍) heartland of Koyasan:

 Our time exploring Koyasan temples Japanese Buddhism Mount Kõya

-Throughout the town of Mount Kõya we found a hand full of restaurants and snack places offering most of the times sushi, fresh made Japanese cuisine and some western meals.
-Additional to those, we found a small grocery store where we were able to buy some fruits, drinks, and vegatarian snacks.
-All in all, our time in the mountians of Koyasan was an amazing journey through the Japanese tradition of Buddhism, temples, and cuisine.
+Throughout the town of Mount Kõya we found a hand full of restaurants and snack places offering most of the times sushi, freshly made Japanese cuisine and some western meals.
+Additional to those, we found a small grocery store where we were able to buy some fruits, drinks, and vegetarian snacks.
+All in all, our time in the mountains of Koyasan was an amazing journey through the Japanese tradition of Buddhism, temples, and cuisine.
 If you have time and you are searching for one of the most peaceful places in Japan, Koyasan might be a great choice to understand the Japanese way of preserving tradition even in our fast driven present.

 Our favorite picture from Koyasan Nature: